 In some children, this frenum or frenulum is attached too tightly and can pull on the lips or gums causing tongue-tie, problems nursing, speech issues, trouble eating or drinking, or cause pulling on the gums around teeth that can create a periodontal issue as the child ages.

-During a frenectomy, Dr. Peter Roukema and Dr. Kyle Henry make a small incision in the frenum or frenulum, allowing for greater movement of the lips.
+During a frenectomy, your child's dentist makes a small incision in the frenum or frenulum, allowing for greater movement of the lips.
 Results are instant, and this simple procedure can be done in-office with a local anesthetic.
 The incision site usually heals in a few days with little to no discomfort.